haule2020/apiAutomation/README.md

 **How to view test cases:** Please open file searchWeatherCity.feature at:

     searchWeather/resources/Feature/searchWeatherCity.feature
-            You can change parameters that placed in the "" of feature file
+    You can also change parameters that placed in the "" of feature file

 **How to run test:** Please run as "JUnit Test"  from callAPIRunner.java in below path: